 That’s where we come in – Fox Pest Control wants to help you get rid of rodents.

-You might already know for sure that you have a rodent problem.
-But here are a couple of the most common signs of a rodent infestation in Boston Area.
+You might already know you have a rodent infestation but here are a few of the most common signs rodent exterminators look for in the Boston Area area.

-The first sign of a mouse or rat infestation is their droppings.
+The first sign of a mouse or rat infestation in Boston Area is their droppings.
 These are usually found in their favorite hiding spots, such as basements, attics, crawl spaces, behind shelves or drawers, or in cabinets or pantries.